-The Consortium has already sought endorsement from the respective hosts LGUs' (Manila and Quezon City) and the No Objection Clearance, in support to their previous no objection in 2017 (Manila) and 2018 (QC).
-This will support to move forward with the RDC endorsement.
-Quezon City LGU already sent their letter of support to PNR through a letter dated 7 January 2021.
+The Consortium has already sought confirmation of No Objection Clearances from the respective host LGUs (City of Manila and Quezon City) in support to their previous no objection in 2017 (City of Manila) and 2018 (Quezon City).
+As of to date, the Consortium is awaiting for the evaluation of NEDA-ICC.